ssonkiya/ssonkiya.github.io/_posts/2017-11-28-Networking-in-Data-Scence.md

 Mark Meloon (tell them you like their work, combine that with request, usually doesn't get that).

+On this - look up their work.
+Show that you've done their research.
+If they have a post on what they think of the [data science job market](http://treycausey.com/data_science_interviews.html), don't message them "what can you tell me about the data science job market?"
+Show you've read their work and ask follow-up questions.

 ### Offer value

 Mark Meloon - don't just be taking.
 Don't ask for referral right away.
 If they can do it and they know you're searching and they want to, they'll do it.